 We all know a picture is worth a thousand words.
 Surprisingly, we don’t apply that knowledge to improve the quality of our small business websites.
 Not only do images say more than words, in many cases they are much better at communicating emotion, setting a mood or delivering a message.
 There’s a huge array of visual elements to work with; photos, video, illustrations, charts, infographics all have a place and can help you bring your small business story to life.

 We’re all walking around with amazing cameras in our phones and yet somehow still seem to struggle to find decent images to use in our small business marketing and websites.
 Even if you’re not the DIY photography type there are dozens of stock art websites that offer a huge selection of reasonably priced images.
-There are also sites like Twenty20 or Imagebrief if you have something more specific in mind but would like to explore alternative sources.
+There are also sites like Twenty20 if you have something more specific in mind but would like to explore alternative sources.
 Regardless of the source you leverage, spend some time to make sure your site provides powerful, relevant images to help bring your message to life.

 Video is the new black